St. Louis police seeking tips after two men shot, one fatally, in Hyde Park early Saturday

-St. Louis police were investigating a shooting of two men, one who died at the scene, early this Saturday along Salisbury Street in the Hyde Park neighborhood.
+ST. LOUIS — Police were investigating a shooting of two men, one who died at the scene, early Saturday morning along Salisbury Street in the Hyde Park neighborhood.

 Medics arrived and pronounced the first man dead at the scene, and the second man was taken to a hospital.